IBM-Cloud/get-started-tomcat/README.md

 | https://api.au-syd.bluemix.net | Sydney         |

-Login to your Bluemix account:
+Login to your IBM Cloud account:

 ```
 cf login
 ```

-From within the *get-started-tomcat* directory push your app to Bluemix
+From within the *get-started-tomcat* directory push your app to IBM Cloud
 ```
 cf push
 ```